-The High Line
+The High Line in New York

-The tracks were last used in 1980, but it took until 2009 before it was finally turned into a green space for the public.
-Now, it’s a funky park perfect for people watching and getting a taste of nature in one of the biggest urban landscapes in the world.
+It’s a funky park perfect for people watching and getting a taste of nature in one of the biggest urban landscapes in the world.

 One of my favorite parts is the collection of movable wooden benches which roll along the old train tracks.